QuantConnect/Lean/readme.md

 ![alt tag](Documentation/2-Overview-Detailed-New.png)

 The Engine is broken into many modular pieces which can be extended without touching other files.
 The modules are configured in config.json as set "environments".
-Through these environments you can control LEAN to operate in the mode required.
+Through these environments, you can control LEAN to operate in the mode required.

 The most important plugins are: